skiadas/WebAppsCourse/notes/events_timers.md

 #### Debounce

-Given a function and an interval, it will only run the function after that amount of time has passed since the last time the function was invoked.
+Given a function and an interval, it will only run the function after that amount of time has passed since the last time the function was invoked, and it will call it in the exact same way as the last attempted call.
 So if you call the function it will start waiting for that amount of time, and if it is called again it will reset the timer and start waiting again.

 Essentially this function will not run as long as it is getting called.